OttawaESS/client-ess-site/src/pages/events/conferences.md

     - type: conferences_section
       conferences:
+        - title: ESSCO Presidents Meeting (ESSCO PM)
+          description: The Engineering Students Societies Council of Ontario Presidents’ Meeting is an opportunity for executive teams from the different schools across Ontario to come together, discuss relevant issues, and provide direction to the ESSCO council.
+The SVP EX and President of ESS attend this annually.

+        - title: CFES Presidents Meeting (CFES PM)
+          description: The Canadian Federation of Engineering Students Presidents’ Meeting brings together representatives from engineering schools across the country to network and prepare for CFES Congress.
+The representatives provide the CFES Council with direction for the upcoming year.
+The SVP Ex is the only delegate to attend this conference.

-        - title: PEO-SC
+        - title: PEO Student Conference (PEO-SC)
-          description: The Professional Engineering Ontario Student Conference (PEO-SC) is a student conference hosted annually by ESSCO with support by Professional Engineers Ontario.
-The goal of the conference is to help upper year students in engineering with the process and opportunities that might arrive through the profession of engineering.
-Topics include ways to grow your network and opportunities, licensing requirements and non traditional aspects of engineering such as environmental impact and non traditional engineering jobs.
+          description: The Professional Engineers of Ontario Student Conference is a professional development conference that introduces delegates to PEO and the benefits of obtaining a P.Eng license.
+The conference focuses on the licensing process and the PEO Student Membership Program.
+Anyone can apply to attend this conference.
           testimonials:
             - author: Robert Conrad, 5th year Computer Engineering
               author_picture: images/testimonials/Robert.jpeg
               message: >-
                 A common stream of the conference was none traditional usage of engineering principles.
 As a Computer Engineering Student who often hears of the struggles of pursuing engineering in technology, this conference showcased the values ​​of consulting, politics and business opportunities that engineering fundamentals can be applied to.
 Furthermore, a lot of topics had valuable lessons of the changing nature of a career and how a starting job can be pivoted to unique and different opportunities.

+        - title: Canadian Engineering Leadership Conference (CELC)
+          description: The Canadian Federation of Engineering Students Congress is a week-long conference that serves as the annual general meeting of the CFES as well as an opportunity for students to collaborate and learn from industry partners.
+Anyone can apply to attend this conference.

+        - title: Conference on Advocacy and Leadership in Engineering (CALE)
+          description: The ESSCO Annual General Meeting introduces the new council of VP Externals to ESSCO, PEO, OSPE and the CFES, as well as their new role on council.
+Guest speakers and student-run sessions focus on leadership development and sharing of best practices.
+The ESSCO executives for the upcoming year are elected and the direction for the year is decided.

-        - title: FYIC
+        - title: ESSCO First Year Integration Conference (FYIC)
-          description: The First Year Integration Conference (FYIC) is a conference focused on getting first year students involved in their member schools as the leaders of tomorrow, and also introduces them to the provincial community.
-The conference features many introductions including introductions to fellow first year students from across the province.
+          description: The First Year Integration Conference is a leadership development conference for first year students looking to get more involved in their engineering students societies.
+It is an opportunity to learn about CFES, PEO, OSPE and ESSCO, as well as develop leadership skills and meet new people.
+Any first year students may apply to attend this conference.
           testimonials:
             - author: Yasen Akir, 1st year Chemical Engineering
               author_picture: images/testimonials/Yasen.jpeg